Axtrics-Solutions-Pvt-Ltd/aframark_magento_dev/README.md

 # (Development Only) The official Aframark extension for Magento 2

-Please note that this is the development version of the app and for internal user only.
+Please note that this is the development version of the app and for internal use only.
 If you are looking for the production/sandbox version then kindly use this link: https://github.com/Axtrics-Solutions-Pvt-Ltd/aframark_magento

 To install the Aframark plugin on your website, please follow the steps provided in this package.